aaboyd/aaboyd.github.com/_posts/2014-02-09-flask-sharing-templates.md

 ---
 layout: post
 title: Share Jinja2 Templates with the Browser using Nunjucks
+date: 2014-02-09 02:23:49 -05:00
+tags: [python,flask,javascript,nunjucks,jinja2]
 description: Sharing templates on the backend with jinja2 and on the client side with nunjucks, all inside flask
-date: 2014-02-09 02:23:49 -05:00
-tags: "python flask javascript nunjucks jinja2"
+comments: true
 ---

 <div class="alert success">Example Project on <a href="http://github.com/aaboyd/flask-shared-templates">Github</a></div>